Bibeto/benchmarking/README.md

 add your annotation files train.txt, test.txt and validation.txt
-where the annotation file is with form : image_name startX startY endX endY class
+where the annotation file is with the form : image_name startX startY endX endY class